Donrwalsh/syxer/README.md

 # syxer

+## Todo:

+- [ ] Write up notes from 2/22 stakeholder discussions.
+- [ ] Seems like it could be cool to standardize the selection of cells based on stat description (+ round designation) to do away with the verbose spreadsheet referencing over and over again.

 ## Outstanding Questions:

 - [x] Does grouping Double Bogeys and Double Bogey+s together change the overall stroke score?